-Twenty covid-positive youngsters return to Belgium by aircraft
+Twenty Covid-positive youngsters return to Belgium by aircraft

 At least 20 Belgian youngsters who this week became infected with the coronavirus have flown back to Belgium, although it was already known in Spain that they tested positive.
-Travel organisation Jongerentravel.be supposed to return them by bus, but the parents of those youngsters decided different: they massively booked plane tickets.
+Travel organisation Jongerentravel.be was supposed to return them by bus, but the parents of those youngsters decided differently: they massively booked plane tickets.

 Jongerentravel.be manager Katrien Corens is far from happy about the fact the youngsters returned by plane: “It is incomprehensible that they have done this without hesitation,” she says to Belgian broadcast VRTNWS.
 “The system isn’t right: you can just return from a so-called red zone after being tested positive?
 Sheer madness,” she added.